Investing during market volatility

 Markets suffered during these events as investors became nervous about their impact, but history shows that markets recovered over time.

-Despite the recent downturn in the market due to COVID-19 and other global events, the long-term returns of our investment plans remain positive and consistent with targets.
+Despite the recent downturn in the market due to COVID-19 and other global events, the long-term returns of our investment options remain positive and consistent with targets.

 Focus on your long-term goals